Tercera A (Chile)

 Tercera División de Chile (Third Division of Chile), is the fourth tier of Chilean football (soccer).
 It is organized by the Federación de Fútbol de Chile and the Asociación Nacional de Fútbol Amateur de Chile.
 It is both the fourth level of the Chilean football league system and the top league for Chilean Football Youth Leagues.

 Overview

-In 1979, a commission to study applications for a Third Division amateur league was created by the Federación de Fútbol de Chile.
-25 teams throughout the country participated on the first edition of the league in 1981.
-Since 1997, only players below 23 years are allowed to participate.
+In 1979, a commission to access applications for a Third Division amateur league was created by the Federación de Fútbol de Chile.
+Twenty-five teams throughout the country participated on the first edition of the league in 1981.
+Since 1997, only players below the age of 23 are allowed to participate.

-In 2023, 16 teams are going to play the league.
-The winner and the runner-up of the league get promoted to Segunda División.
+The winner and the runner-up of the league are promoted to Segunda División.

 League rules

-Matchday squads in the Tercera División must include only players under the age of 23.
+Matchday squads in the Tercera División are restricted to players under the age of 23.

 Current teams

-These are the teams participating in the Chilean Tercera División, season 2023:
+These are the teams participating in the Chilean Tercera División in the 2025 season: